AustinWiley/bamazon-store/README.md

 ### Manager View

 * Node application called `bamazonManager.js`.
-Running this application will:
+Running this application will allow first promp the manager with a list of options.

-  * List a set of menu options:
+* Menu options:

     * View Products for Sale